Birgunj: Health

 Narayani Hospital is one of the oldest government hospital of Nepal.
 It is the central hospital of government of Nepal.
 National Medical College under TU and Kedia Dental College also under TU are two major institutions providing health facilities.
-There are many other big and small hospitals, and international standard diagnostic centres throughout the city such as Asharam Hospital, Gandak hospital, Advance Medicare Hospital, Kedia eye hospital, Bhawani Hospital, Mangalam Diagnostic Centre, Vision Diagnostic Private Limited, Nepal Mediciti Vayodha Hospital etc. The area extending from Chhapakaiya ward No. 3 up to Gandak is full of private nursing homes and clinics.
-Mostly the people of Nepal from Parsa, Bara, Rautahat, Sarlahi and other districts along with the people from Raxaul and different districts of India come here for medical check ups & treatments.

-Culture

-Ganesh Chaturthi, Holi, Teej, Krishna Janmasthami, Maha Shivaratri, Durgapuja, Chhath, Dipawali, Maghi and Ram Navami are major festivals celebrated in Birgunj.
-Such as Muslim Celebrate Eid al-Fitr, Eid al-Adha, Moharram, Sab-e-barat and Muhammad Day.
-Small proportion of the religious diversity of Birgunj is occupied by Buddhists.
-Thus Buddha Jayanti is also celebrated throughout the city.
-The culture of this city is not limited to religious diversity but ethnic diversity is found too.
-People of Madheshi ethnicity occupies greater portion of population which includes castes such as Chaurasiya,Chaudhary-Tharu, Jaiswal, Gupta, Sah, Singh, Kushwaha, Yadav, Mahato, Rauniyar, Patel, and others from the Hindu community.
-There is also a presence of Marwari, Agrawal, Kedia, Sarawagi, Golchha, and Sharma, people who migrated from Rajasthan.
+There are many other big and small hospitals, and international standard diagnostic centres throughout the city.

 Cuisine

 The cuisine of Birgunj has influence of both Nepali and Indian culture.
 Dal, bhat, roti, vegetable curry, and achar (pickle) are the most widely consumed food items.
-Tibetan cuisine such as momo and chowmein are also popular among the youths and the elderly.
-A place named Adarsh Nagar has established its name as the center for street food where food vendors sell varieties of street food during evening time.
+Tibetan cuisine such as momo and chow Mein are also popular among the youths and the elderly.
+A place named Adarsh Nagar has established its name as the centre for street food where food vendors sell varieties of street food during evening time.
 Food such as Pav Bhaji (bread and vegetable curry) and Chaat (snack made with potato as the main ingredient) are relatively popular.